angeanto/angeanto.github.io/_pages/mentoring.md

 |**Hands-on specialized training**|No|Yes|
 |**Specialized Workshops on specific tools, techniques, industry-specific applications**|No|Yes|

-**Pricing** available upon request and depends on the selected package, additional services, and customization requirements.
+**Plans** available upon request and depends on the selected package, additional services, and customization requirements.
 {: .notice--info}

 #### **How It Works**